AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/identity-namespace-configuration.md

 ---
 description: Learn how to configure the supported target identities for destinations built with Destination SDK.
-title: Identity mapping configuration
+title: Identity namespace configuration
 ---

-# Identity mapping configuration
+# Identity namespace configuration

 Experience Platform uses identity namespaces to describe the type of specific identities.
 For example, an identity namespace called `Email` identifies a value like name@email.com as an email address.